168 Hours Book Summary I Take control of your Time

 • The truth is, money, like time, is a choice—and often a related choice.
 Just as you need a “work team” to support your career, you need a “home team” to help you focus on your core competencies and save time in your personal life.

-• What Laura suggests that often parents focus more time on house work (which can be outsourced for low to negligible cost) then spending time with kids or working on their craft, which is more important for them.
+• What Laura suggests is that often, parents focus more time on housework (which can be outsourced for low to negligible cost) than spending time with kids or working on their craft, which is more critical for them.

 • Successful people focus, as much as possible, in the work and personal spheres on their core competencies and outsource, ignore, or minimize everything else.

-• The world is not going to make it easy for you to stick to your priorities.
-Don’t let your own weakness contribute to the problem.
+• The world will not make it easy for you to stick to your priorities.
+Don’t let your weakness contribute to the problem.

-• A 60-hour workweek can easily consist of only 25 hours of real work if you’re not careful.
+• If you’re not careful, a 60-hour workweek can easily consist of only 25 hours.

 • You cannot remove randomness from the universe.
 You can, however, use your 168 hours to stack the odds in your favor.
-To do this, you have to place many bets, and leave nothing you can control to chance.
+To do this, you must place many bets and leave nothing you can control to chance.

-• There is enough time for everything in the course of the day if you do but one thing at at a time; but there is not time enough in the year if you will do two things at a time.” – Lord Chesterfield
+• There is enough time for everything in the day if you do but one thing at a time, but there is not time enough in the year if you will do two things at a time.” – Lord Chesterfield.

 Conclusion

-I would like to conclude this Summary with one paragraph in the book, which indicates what this book can do for you.
+I want to conclude this Summary with one paragraph in the book, which indicates what this book can do for you.

 “No one ever said having it all was easy.
-Getting the most out of your 168 hours is a process of evaluating where you are and where you want to be.
+Getting the most out of your 168 hours is evaluating where you are and where you want to be.
 Maybe these are the same, but maybe they’re not.
-If they aren’t, then you have to look at what stands in the way, and what can be changed”
+If they aren’t, you must look at what stands in the way and what can be changed.”

-You may download the 168 Hours E-book here.
-If you like this book you may also like Declutter your Mind.
+If you like this book, you may also like Declutter Your Mind.

 Muzammil